 Feature Article 1 Protecting the Environment in Asia through the “SAVE the BLUE” Project

 Coral reefs in Okinawa, which are among the most beautiful in the world, are on the verge of extinction due to global warming.
 KOSÉ launched the “SAVE the BLUE” project in the summer of 2009 to pass on our beautiful blue Earth to the future.
-Seven years later, the project activities have expanded not only throughout Japan but also across the entire Asian region.
+Nine years later, the project activities have expanded not only throughout Japan but also across the Asian region.

 What we can do now to protect the beautiful ocean